jonashackt/crossplane-aws-azure/README.md

 Otherwise we may run into errors like this when applying the `ProviderConfig` right after the Provider.

-### Create ProviderConfig to consume the Secret containing AWS credentials
+### Create ProviderConfig to consume the Secret containing Azure credentials

 https://crossplane.io/docs/v1.8/getting-started/install-configure.html#configure-the-provider